-The Commission's Accessibility TAC recommended and the Commission approved convening a workgroup to evaluate and develop recommendations regarding the integration of the Florida Accessibility Law, ss.
-553.501-553.513, F.S., into the 2004 ADAAG that was the core of the new ADA Standards proposed by the U.S. Department of Justice.
-The Commission convened a Florida Accessibility Code Workgroup in December 2008 and the Workgroup developed consensus recommendations to the Commission during 2009 and 2010 regarding integrating Florida Specific Requirements from law into the new DOJ Standards for Accessible Design.
-The DOJ finalized regulation development and published the final 2010 ADA Standards for Accessible Design September 15, 2010, and the Workgroup made final modifications to integrate the final regulations into a draft of the 2012 Florida Accessibility Code.
-The Florida requirements are written in law so the law must be modified to match new ADA Standards section numbers and some requirements of law must be modified to correlate with the new ADA Standards.
-The Commission has conducted several workshops and public meetings to review and approve the initial draft code and is currently conducting workshops to develop consensus on changes to law essential to adopting the updated code.
-Additional detail is included as "Appendix F" of this Report.
+The Commission's Accessibility TAC recommended and the Commission approved convening a workgroup to evaluate and develop recommendations regarding the integration of the Florida Accessibility Law into the 2004 ADAAG that was the core of the ADA Standards proposed by the U.S. Department of Justice.
+The Commission convened a Florida Energy Code Workgroup in December 2008 and the Workgroup developed consensus recommendations to the Commission during 2009 and 2010 regarding integrating Florida Specific Requirements from law into the new DOJ Standards for Accessible Design.